dtekcth/dtek.se/README.md

 ## Starting the site

-Before starting the site, you must add a few secrets to the project directory that are not checked in to Git:
+Before starting the site, you must add a few variables to the project directory that are not checked in to Git:

+* Django's secret key
+* Which port to expose from the container
+* Database password

+There is a file in the root directory of this repo called `variables.env.template`.
+This file should be copied into a file called `variables.env`, where you define these variables according to your liking.
-* In the `dtekportal` directory, create a file called `secret-key.txt`.
-In this file you must place a secret key for django.
-Just google "Django Secret Key Generator" or something like that and you will find it.
-Just paste the plain text without any quotes or newlines into `secret-key.txt`.
+Django's secret key should be a "large, unpredictable value".
+Just google "Django Secret Key Generator" and you should find something.

 Once this is done and nginx is set up properly, it should be possible to start the site.
 First of all, you need to build the container using `make build`.